 III.
-Caveat: Optimism and overconfidence in asset-allocation decisions
+Overconfidence in asset allocation decisions

 There is no doubt that people tend to be overly optimistic.
 For instance, most people believe deep down that they are less likely to get hit by a bus or to be mugged than their neighbors are.
 Such optimism is not necessarily bad; it lets people cope with life's uncertainties.
 However, optimism can have an adverse effect on investment decisions if people set unrealistic expectations.